-Discover the Secrets of DowntownThis Lower Manhattan tour explores the history and architecture of Downtown New York.
-Historically this neighborhood is known as Wall Street or the Financial District.
+Discover the Secrets of DowntownThis Lower Manhattan tour explores early NYC history and the architecture of Downtown New York.
+This neighborhood has had many names, New Amsterdam, Wall Street, and the Financial District.
 BOOK NOW

 About Our Secrets of Downtown Tour

 Explore the evolving financial district (hint: not a lot of finance) and learn the secrets lurking around every corner.

 Our 90 minute walking tour, explore the old streets that the first colonists walked.
 See sights important to early American history, from where the patriots planned early battles, to where General Washington was sworn in as the first president of the United States.

 We go point-to-point and show you the good stuff!
 See tour stops below.

 Anyone interested in a NYC history tour, or an American history tour

 There is more than 400 years of history in Lower Manhattan and too much to cover on a tour.
 Thus we theme our tours to focus on a specific topic and interest area.

 On our Secrets of Downtown tour you will learn:

 Lower Manhattan has sights, secrets and pleasures beyond the well-know landmarks that can be overlooked.